 Today, RISE VISION PLC has announced that their Typescript core 1.0.0 has released to mainnet.
-RISE (token symbol RISE) offers a platform for decentralised applications powered by a community driven Delegated Proof of Stake (DPoS) blockchain.
+RISE (token symbol RISE) offers a platform for decentralized applications powered by a community-driven Delegated Proof of Stake (DPoS) blockchain.

 RISE DPoS is a network of connected peers, also called nodes, that secure the network.
 However, only the elected 101 Delegates can earn RISE block rewards.
 Delegates are elected by the RISE community who cast their votes by staking and voting with their RISE wallets.
 The vote weight of each wallet is in proportion to the amount of RISE it contains.

-The objective for converting the entire codebase into TypeScript was to accelerate maintainable and flexible code for future development of core enhancement, such as:
+The objective of converting the entire codebase into Typescript was to accelerate maintainable and flexible code for future development of core enhancement, such as:

 - Scaling transactions per second on the RISE blockchain

 - Overall reduction of bug fixes to increase performance

 Rise CTO, Andrea B. said:

 “The rollout of our TypeScript mainnet gives us great momentum to continue building a truly community-driven, scalable platform for DAPP development.
 On the subject of security, which is incredibly important in the blockchain and cryptocurrency industry.”